RebeccaFlach/covid-modeling/reports/draft_report.md

 Following this, we investigate some common covid exposure interventions such as:

-- varying customer arrival rate
+* Varying customer arrival rate

-Done by performing a parameter sweep, varying the maximum store capacity from 1 to 30 customers.
+    * Done by performing a parameter sweep, varying the maximum store capacity from 1 to 30 customers.

-- restricting maximum number of customers in the store
+* Restricting maximum number of customers in the store

-Done by performing a parameter sweep, varying the rate at which customers enter the store from 0 to 2.55 customers/min.
+    * Done by performing a parameter sweep, varying the rate at which customers enter the store from 0 to 2.55 customers/min.

-- face masks
+* Face masks

-Done by implementing a fask mask policy via a reduction in the transmission rate.
+    * Done by implementing a fask mask policy via a reduction in the transmission rate.
 In this case, mulitply the transmission rate by a factor of 0.17.

-- one-way aisle layout
+* One-way aisle layout

-Done by changing the store graph to a directed graph, where some edges are uni-directional.
+    * Done by changing the store graph to a directed graph, where some edges are uni-directional.

 ## Results